google/cel-go/README.md

 [![Build Status](https://travis-ci.org/google/cel-go.svg?branch=master)](https://travis-ci.org/google/cel-go) [![Go Report Card](https://goreportcard.com/badge/github.com/google/cel-go)](https://goreportcard.com/report/github.com/google/cel-go)

-The Go toolchain for the Common Expression Language (CEL).
+This repo contains the Go toolchain for the Common Expression Language (CEL).
 CEL is a non-Turing complete language designed to be portable and fast.
-It is well-suited to applications where sandboxing would be too resource intensive, but side-effect free dynamic computations are strongly desired.
+It is best suited to  applications where sandboxing a full-fledged language like JavaScript or Lua would be too resource intensive, but side-effect free dynamic computations are strongly desired.

 ## Want to learn more?